bitcoinhodler/glacier/docs/_docs/index.md

 increases these political risks.

-Some online wallet services have insurance to cover losses, although that insurance doesn’t protect against all of these scenarios, and often has limits on the amount insured.
+Some online wallet services have insurance to cover losses, although that insurance doesn't protect against all of these scenarios, and often has limits on the amount insured.

 These risks are not theoretical.
-Many online services have lost customers’ funds (and not reimbursed them), including
+Many online services have lost customers' funds (and not reimbursed them), including
 [Mt.
 Gox](https://www.bloomberg.com/news/articles/2014-02-28/mt-gox-exchange-files-for-bankruptcy){: target="_blank" ._},
 [Bitfinex](http://www.bbc.com/news/technology-37009319){: target="_blank" ._},